 Yet, while we can read them in the communities we call our churches, this may only reinforce the same presuppositions.
 Others from our community wear similar glasses, for we typically associate with those who look like us, talk like us, and are from the same social and economic situations.

-Reading the text with people from other races, other cultures, other social and economic conditions, and other ways of thinking about God and humanity can help us recognize our presuppositions and assist us in seeing the text vastly different.
-Moreover, reading the text with those both inside and outside our community can offer the Spirit a way of leading us to fresh interpretations that shape our theological thinking.
+Reading the text with people from other races, other religions, other cultures, other genders, other sexual orientations, other social and economic conditions, and other ways of thinking about God and humanity can help us recognize our presuppositions and assist us in seeing the text vastly different.